Waste and unsightly land

 Where the condition of premises or an accumulation/deposit is associated with an infestation of rats and/or mice, the council’s Pollution Control team may take action to enforce the legal duty of the owner/occupier, under Part I of the Prevention of Damage by Pests Act 1949, to keep the land free from rats/mice.
 Pollution Control will generally only investigate where they consider that rats/mice are present in substantial numbers and the complaint meets the other circumstances listed on our pest control page.

-The council’s Planning Enforcement team may be able to investigate complaints about unsightly land and buildings, under section 215 of the Town & Country Planning Act 1990, if they consider that their condition adversely affects the amenity of the area.
-'Amenity' is not formally defined in the legislation or guidance, and is assessed on a case-by-case basis, so the Local Planning Authority will need to consider the following before they decide if action can be taken:
+In some circumstances, the council may be able to investigate complaints about unsightly land and buildings, under the Town & Country Planning Act 1990, if it is considered that their condition adversely affects the amenity of the area.
+'Amenity' is not formally defined in the legislation or guidance, and is assessed on a case-by-case basis.

-Use of this power is discretionary, so it is up to the Local Planning Authority to decide if action is appropriate in any particular case.
-Further advice on the circumstances in which action may be considered should be sought from the Planning Enforcement team – see the planning enforcement page or contact them directly on 01773 841571 or email enforcement@ambervalley.gov.uk.
+Use of this power is discretionary, so it is up to the council to decide if action is appropriate in any particular case.

 Need further help or information?